View on GitHub

 Central is the $_apply function, which applies a sequence of coercion expressions (which also, as a side effect, act as validators) to the familiar TOSCA $value.

-Note that because the TOSCA validation keyname expects a boolean expression, it must be turned into coercion expression in order to be used in $_apply.
+Note that because the TOSCA validation keyname expects a boolean expression, it must be turned into a coercion expression in order to be used in $_apply.
 We do this by wrapping it in an $_assert function, which simply raises an error if the expression does not evaluate to true.

 When does an update happen?
 If you recall from discussion above, a TOSCA property, attribute, or parameter might have functions embedded in its value assignment, which will then be inserted in the Floria property “updater”.
 This is the “pull” approach to update.
 However, various orchestration events can cause properties to be “pushed” in from external data.
 This is the intended use for TOSCA attributes, and indeed TOSCA provides another way of updating attributes: interface notifications (see below).
 Whatever the source of the update, the “preparer” will always be called to ensure that the value is valid.